henderj/home-server-site/README.md

 -   Frontend interactions are enhanced with `htmx`.
 -   The database is SQLite, and migrations are handled with raw SQL scripts.
 -   The application is designed to be deployed as a Docker container.
+-   This project uses the CUBE CSS system with `@layer` directives for styling.

 ## License